Modular memristor model with synaptic-like plasticity and volatile memory: Introduction

-\item a cumulative conductance function, establishing the relationship between evolution of state variables and conductance;
+\item a cumulative conductance function that maps state variables to conductance;

-\item a volatility module inspired by viscoelastic hereditary convolution with a kernel;
+\item a volatility module inspired by linear viscoelasticity \citep{r:coleman61, r:larson99}, where material response depends on a hereditary convolution kernel; and

-\item a saturation module, which implements a linear-nonlinear scheme in conjunction with the volatility module to produce the resulting conductance. \end{enumerate} A schematic representation of the model is provided in \Cref{fig:schematic}.
-The model is quantitative, flexible, and computationally efficient.
-Its modularity allows enabling or disabling volatility and STDP without altering the core equations.
+\item a saturation module implemented as a linear-nonlinear scheme in conjunction with volatility, to produce bounded device conductance. \end{enumerate}

+One can select the memristive core, cumulative conductance mapping, decay kernel and saturation function to match a given device and enable or disable volatility and/or STDP without changing the underlying modeling framework.
+Although we present the framework in voltage-driven form consistent with common experimental protocols, its modular structure also permits straightforward translation to current-driven variants.

-To demonstrate its applicability, we compare model dynamics with experimental data from polymeric memristors developed by Pfleger, Foulger, and co-workers \citep{r:pfleger23, r:pfleger24, r:foulger21, r:foulger24}.
-This device consists of a thin film of poly(N-(3-(9H-carbazol-9-yl)propyl)methacrylamide) sandwiched between ITO and top metallic electrodes.
-The memristor showed pronounced hysteresis in its I-V characteristics.
-At higher voltages about +/-5 V it exhibits bistable resistive switching effects, with a maximum ON/OFF ratio of around 200 and good retention time exceeding 2 hours in both ON and OFF states \citep{r:pfleger23}.
-At lower voltage range the device shows an analog behavior and its resistance, stimulated by a series of low amplitude voltage pulses, can gradually increase or decrease, similarly as the potentiation and depression of neuronal synapses \citep{r:pfleger24}.
+We validate the approach using experimental data from polymeric memristors developed by Pfleger, Foulger, and co-workers \citep{r:pfleger23, r:pfleger24, r:foulger21, r:foulger24}.
+These memristors consist of a thin film of poly(N-(3-(9H-carbazol-9-yl)propyl)methacrylamide) sandwiched between ITO and top metallic electrodes.
+The devices studied exhibited pronounced hysteresis in their I-V characteristics, bistable resistive switching effects at higher voltages of +/-5 V (with a maximum ON/OFF ratio of around 200 and retention time exceeding 2 hours)\citep{r:pfleger23}, and analog, pulse-driven conductance modulation at lower voltages that resembles potentiation and depression of neuronal synapses \citep{r:pfleger24}.
+For this class of devices, the internal conductance state depends on the history of applied voltage via a convolution with a kernel that decays approximately as \(1/t\).
+This form reflects a broad distribution of relaxation times, consistent with disordered systems and percolation phenomena in which conduction pathways evolve stochastically over time \citep{r:stauffer94, r:song23}.

+Using an appropriate measurement protocol, the distinct effects of the individual components may be effectively separated.
+To this end, we developed a measurement procedure that exploits the modular structure of the framework to efficiently estimate the model parameters, enabling near-independent optimization of each functional component.

-We have additionally included a technique based on the Laplace transform to determine the functional form of the cumulative conductance function for the specific physical device under evaluation in \ref{sub:ccform}.
-Owing to the simplicity of the model framework, this form could provide insight to the characteristic macroscopic behavior of the device, dependent on the chosen memristor model.
+Finally, we introduce a technique based on the Laplace transform to determine the functional form of the cumulative conductance mapping for a given device.
+Owing to the simplicity of the model framework, this form may provide useful insight to the characteristic macroscopic behavior of the device.